America's Fiscal Future

 To see exactly how unsustainable the government’s fiscal policies are, we run two simulations of the federal budget that illustrate the potential implications of different policy choices.

-Notes: Data are from GAO's 2018 simulations.
+Notes: Data for the simulations are from GAO's 2019 simulations.
 Read more about the analyses we did with different assumptions.
-Both of GAO’s simulations assume that Social Security and Disability benefits are paid in full regardless of the current projections of revenues into the Old-Age, Survivors, and Disability Insurance trust funds.
+Both of GAO’s simulations assume that Social Security and Disability benefits are paid in full regardless of the current projections of revenues into the Old-Age and Survivors Insurance and Disability Insurance trust funds.
 Read about the assumptions underlying these simulations.

 Data: TXT | PDF

 The baseline extended simulation generally assumes current laws continue into the future (e.g., that tax provisions expire as scheduled).

 The alternative simulation changes some of the assumptions to reflect historical trends, rather than current law (e.g., that tax provisions that are scheduled to expire are extended).

 The dollar value of a nation’s debt is difficult to interpret without some sense of the size of the economy supporting it.
 So, you can measure the amount of debt held by the public against the nation's gross domestic product (GDP).
 Both simulations show that the federal debt is projected to grow faster than GDP, which means the current federal fiscal path is unsustainable.
-Debt held by the public was 76 percent at the end of fiscal year 2017.
-This compares to an average of 45 percent of GDP since 1946.
-The debt-to-GDP ratio is projected to surpass its historical high of 106 percent within 14 to 17 years, according to GAO's simulations.
+Debt held by the public was 78 percent of GDP at the end of fiscal year 2018.
+This compares to an average of 46 percent of GDP since 1946.
+The debt-to-GDP ratio is projected to surpass its historical high of 106 percent within 14 to 20 years, according to GAO's simulations.